 There is, however, another breakdown that I have not seen discussed before.
 It may be that I simply read the wrong things online, so if you can find an earlier reference for the following please let me know.
 (I actually felt incredibly dense when I first realized this about a year ago and I cannot quite believe that nobody else has pointed it out before.)
 Instead of grouping the attributes

-S, D, C (physical)
+S, D, C (physical)let's group them thusly:

 I, W, X (mental)